 Research Informationist’s support:

-1. Reviews the literature to determine if other systematic reviews exist on your topic
+1. A preliminary search is done to determine if recent systematic reviews exist on your topic.

-2. Assist with narrowing and refining the question
+2. Assist with narrowing and refining the PICO question.

 * Agoritsas T, Merglen A, Courvoisier DS, Combescure C, Garin N, Perrier A, Perneger TV.
 Sensitivity and predictive value of 15 PubMed search strategies to answer clinical questions rated against full systematic reviews.
 J Med Internet Res.
 2012;14(3):e85.